 Angel Tree Christmas

 With Angel Tree Christmas prisoners apply, submit a wish list for each child and fill out gift tags that will be attached to the gifts.
-Prison Fellowship matches the children with sponsors in their local area.
-Sponsors purchase, wrap and deliver the gifts, meeting the family, offering a cheery hello and extending a hand of friendship.
+Prison Fellowship Canada matches the children with sponsors in their local area.
+Sponsors purchase, wrap and deliver the gifts, meeting the family, offering a cheery hello and extending a hand of friendship in the name of Jesus Christ.
 Some have also invited the families to their Christmas church programming.
 And this is no small thing!

 Last year, donors made sure that 3,300 of these children received a Christmas gift, giving them a meaningful memory in the midst of a challenging season.
 This year, the need is even greater, as 5,000 children have been identified for an Angel Tree gift.
 Our theme for the 2021 Angel Tree Christmas fundraising drive is “Making memories changes a life/changes lives.”
 We have hundreds of stories of how a child’s Christmas was transformed from a painful reminder of their separation from their parent to a moment of joy and connection.
 A moment that they remember and can build on in the coming year.
 This year we have even more children who we are working to create a special memory for this coming Christmas.
 Will you make a meaningful memory for a child this Christmas?
 It might just be one that lasts a lifetime, and changes a life.